pietromenna/pietromenna.github.io/_posts/2014-10-19-many-delays.markdown

 **04-11-2014 Update:** Started the repo, meanwhile not in [GitHub][2], but in BitBucket.
 Check it [here][3].

+**05-11-2014 Update:** Still no GUI.
+Let's think about it for a minute, and then try to put into the next post!

 [1]: http://www.codecademy.com/
 [2]: http://github.com/
 [3]: http://bitbucket.org/pietromenna/tic-tac-toe/